Ph.D Program

 This program is for the professional specializing in emergency public health, emergency management, or management of emergency health care systems, wanting to further their education or career potential.
 The curriculum is designed to provide graduate-level training and education to health care providers, researchers, educators, policymakers, and administrators.

-Two pathways are available in the Emergency Services Concentration:
+Two pathways are available in the Emergency Services Specialization:

-Dr. Lucy Wilson is the EHS concentration advisor.
+Dr. Lucy Wilson is the EDHS specialization advisor.
 You will be assigned an advisor for the Ph.D. requirements by Public Policy.

-You may also contact Renee Decker as the Graduate Program Coordinator for EHS concentration questions or Public Policy Department at gradpubpol@umbc.edu for all other questions concerning the Ph.D. degree.
+You may also contact Renee Decker as the Graduate Program Coordinator for EDHS specialization questions or Public Policy Department at gradpubpol@umbc.edu for all other questions concerning the Ph.D. degree.

-***PLEASE NOTE: All Emergency Health Services courses can be taken online via Distance Education.
+***PLEASE NOTE: All Emergency and Disaster Health Systems courses can be taken fully online via Distance Education.
 Most Public Policy Courses require in-person attendance.***

 ADMISSIONS

 The Ph.D. program admits both full and part-time students.
-Classes are held once a week, at either 4:30 pm or 7:10 pm, allowing students who work full time to enroll in the program.
-The EHS courses in the specialization can be taken either in-person or online.
-The Public Policy courses are held in person.
+Classes are held once a week, in-person, at either 4:30 pm or 7:10 pm, allowing students who work full time to enroll in the program.
+The EDHS courses in the specialization can be taken either hybrid or fully online.
+The Public Policy courses are held in-person.